WaifuForever/mango-prediction/README.md

 - Train_Generator no longer saves generated images into augmented folder, this part of the code is commented

+- config/test.py was only used once to split the original database into Training/Validation directory

 TIPS:
 - do not use vgg16 with adam optimizer!

 - apparently using sigmoid as activation function requires a BatchNormalization() in each layer.

-- do not put a Relu activation fuction after a sigmoid in cnn architeture
+- do not put a Relu activation fuction after a sigmoid in cnn architecture

+- LeNet-5 and AlexNet architectures are more flexible but this makes them more susceptible to overfitting